sioChannell/Everything/README.md

 # Everything
 - zh_CN [简体中文](README.zh_CN.md)

-This demo is developed based on the Brainknows API and OpenAPI.
+This demo is developed based on the Brainknows API and Ekubo.
 The page has two chat windows: "Agent" and "Ekubo."

 In the "Agent" chat window, you can ask for Web3-related information, such as "What is Uniswap?" or request to initiate transactions, such as "swap 1 eth for strk on Starknet."
 For more details, please refer to [Brainknows Documentation](https://docs.brianknows.org/).